hasecilu/Dark-TeXstudio/README.md

 # Dark Theme for TeXstudio

-This theme is based on the theme provided by Master Prodigy user on YouTube.
+This theme is based on the theme provided by Master Prodigy user on YouTube.<br/>
 Check out his amazing LaTeX tutorials.

 ### !!!
 Before you start !!!
-Backup your TeXstudio settings [Go to menu bar -> Click in 'Options'  -> Click on 'Save Profile...']
+Backup your TeXstudio settings
+Go to menu bar -> Click in 'Options'  -> Click on 'Save Profile...'

 ### How to Install via copying text to file (recommended)